 I asked her if she had a checklist.

 “No,” she replied.
 “It isn’t that complicated,” she noted.

 And I thought, “Not for YOU it’s not…”

-But having such a checklist would have not only made the process much more successful, it would have saved us both time, effort and energy, and it would have positioned her as a competent expert who deserved my business.
+But having such a checklist would have not only made the process much more successful, but it would also have saved us both time, effort, and energy, and it would have positioned her as a competent expert who deserved my business.

 Instead, it felt like there were surprises at every turn, and she definitely did NOT set us up for mutual success.

 In another case, I began work with a consultant who had a 5 page 150 item checklist that we were supposedly going to work through.
 The whole idea of it was completely overwhelming to me and I decided that I couldn’t commit to that much time, effort and energy.

 In that case, TOO MUCH detail was overwhelming.

 Let’s face it.
 Your boss, team and co-workers are busy and distracted with their own work and outcomes, but would probably benefit from understanding a little more about what YOU are working on, and the BIG PICTURE of your work.

 Providing this kind of "Big Picture Clarity" will help the team feel confident that they are in good hands, and that the journey you are all on together will be worthwhile.